Royal Irish Constabulary: History

 The new constabulary first demonstrated its efficiency against civil agitation and Irish separatism during Daniel O'Connell's 1843 "monster meetings" to urge repeal of the Act of Parliamentary Union, and the Young Ireland campaign led by William Smith O'Brien in 1848, although it failed to contain violence at the so-called "Battle of Dolly's Brae" in 1849 (which provoked a Party Processions Act to regulate sectarian demonstrations).
 This was followed by a period of relative calm.

 The advent of the Irish Republican Brotherhood, founded in 1858, brought a plan for an armed uprising.
 Direct action began with the Fenian Rising of 1867.
 Fenians attacked on the more isolated police barracks and smaller stations.
 This rebellion was put down with ruthless efficiency.
 The police had infiltrated the Fenians with informers.
 The success of the Irish Constabulary during the outbreak was rewarded by Queen Victoria who granted the force the prefix 'Royal' in 1867 and the right to use the insignia of the Most Illustrious Order of St Patrick in their motif.
 The RIC presided over a marked decline in general crime around the country.
 The unstable rural unrest of the early nineteenth century characterised by secret organisations and unlawful armed assembly was effectively controlled.
-Policing generally became a routine of controlling misdemeanours such as moonshine distilling, public drunkenness, minor theft, and wilful property crimes.A Land War broke out in the 1879–82 Depression period, causing some general unrest.
+Policing generally became a routine of controlling misdemeanours such as moonshine distilling, public drunkenness, minor theft, and wilful property crimes.
+The Land War broke out in the 1879–82 Depression period, causing some general unrest.

 In Belfast, with its industrial boom, the working population mushroomed, growing fivefold in fifty years.
 Much of the increase arose from Catholic migration and there were serious sectarian riots in 1857, 1864, 1872 and 1886.
-As a result, the small Belfast Town Police civic force was disbanded and responsibility for policing passed to the RIC.
+As a result, the small Belfast Borough Police civic force was disbanded and responsibility for policing passed to the RIC.
 Likewise in 1870, the RIC took over the duties of the Londonderry Borough Police.